ayanniftaliyeva/site1101-portfolio/about.md

 	</aside>
 	<div class="content">

-# About Me

-I am a **Freshman in the School of IT and Engineering (SITE)** at ADA University, driven by a passion for building systems that matter.
+# I am a **Freshman in the School of IT and Engineering (SITE)** at ADA University, driven by a passion for building systems that matter.
 As a natural perfectionist, I approach every project with disciplined study and thoughtful strategy.

 ---